Camarasaurus

-Camarasaurus contains four species that are commonly recognized as valid: Camarasaurus grandis, Camarasaurus lentus, Camarasaurus lewisi, and Camarasaurus supremus.
+Camarasaurus contains four species that are commonly recognized as valid: C. grandis, C. lentus, C. lewisi, and C. supremus.
 C. supremus, the type species, is the largest and geologically youngest of the four.
 Camarasaurus is the type genus of Camarasauridae, which also includes its European close relative Lourinhasaurus.

-Camarasaurus was named in 1877 by Edward Drinker Cope, during the period of scientific rivalry between him and Othniel Marsh known as the Bone Wars.
+Camarasaurus was named in 1877 by Edward Drinker Cope, during the period of scientific rivalry between him and Othniel Charles Marsh known as the Bone Wars.
 Soon after, Marsh named a genus Morosaurus, but it was subsequently shown to be synonymous with Camarasaurus.